The Data & Insights Hub

 The solution

-With a shared direction and a rewritten brief, I had a clear frame.
+With a shared understanding of the problem and stakeholder alignment on direction, the path forward was clear.
 Hoteliers needed to trust the data they were looking at before any guidance could carry weight, and that meant giving them a single, reliable place to find it.

 One place for everything